obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Statuses/Custom Statuses.md

 ### Editing custom statuses

-Your choice of styling facility will determine which letters and characters you wish to you in your custom statuses.
+Your choice of styling facility will determine which letters and characters you wish to use in your custom statuses.

 Now you can follow [[Set up custom statuses|How to set up your custom statuses]].